MatheusAvellar/brainfuck-game-engine/README.md

 ## Development

 The game code is separated in two files: `load.bf` and `update.bf`.
-The first is only run only once, as to load a state to the tape, while the latter runs on every frame.
+The first is run only once, as to load a state to the tape, while the latter runs on every frame.

 ## User input